-Option Description -### Print (but do not run) the commands to run for this compilation. -gcc-toolchain= Use the gcc toolchain at the given directory. -help Display available options. -help-hidden Display hidden options.
+Option Description -### Print (but do not run) the commands to run for this compilation. -gcc-toolchain= Search for GCC installation in the specified directory on targets which commonly use GCC.
+The directory usually contains 'lib{,32,64}/gcc{,-cross}/\$triple' and 'include'.
+If specified, sysroot is skipped for GCC detection.
+Note: executables (for example, 'ld') used by the compiler are not overridden by the selected GCC installation. -help Display available options. -help-hidden Display hidden options.
 Only use these options if advised to do so by your Arm representative. -print-search-dirs Print the paths that are used for finding libraries and programs. -v Show commands to run and use verbose output. -version Show the version number and some other basic information about the compiler.